 While the following trips are tentative, we are currently making plans to attend the following functions as a CGS 8th Grade Team:

-- St. Petersburg International Folk Festival (SPIFFs; Friday, October 20th) - Museum of Science and Industry (MOSI; to be determined) - Finance Park at the Stavros Center (to be determined) - Gradventure at Universal Studios and Islands of Adventure (optional; May 12th)
+- St. Petersburg International Folk Festival (Friday, October 18th) - Finance Park at the Stavros Center (to be determined) - Gradventure at Universal Studios and Islands of Adventure (optional; May 9th) - And more...